ririw/ririw.github.io/about.md

 permalink: /about/
 ---

-My name is Richard Weiss, and I work as Lead Data Consultant at Skyfii, in Sydney, Australia.
+My name is Richard Weiss, and I work as Data Consultant, in Sydney, Australia.

-Skyfii is a market leader in WiFi and retail analytics, and we work with large retail clients to develop their data capabilities.
-Our particular focus is extending the sorts of analytics that _online_ properties take for granted to _physical_ retailers.
-I also work with clients to develop general data capabilities and help them to apply data science to real-world problems.

 Feel free to reach out to me at [richardweiss@richardweiss.org](mailto:richardweiss@richardweiss.org) if you'd like to chat.
 Particularly if you're interested in: